The Unspoken Financial Lesson I Learned from My Mother’s Massive Mistake

 I learned that the only person I can ever depend on is myself.

-Marriages Don’t Always Last
+Lesson 1: Marriages Don’t Always Last

 I know it’s a cynical view, but I learned that even if I get married, I must look out for myself first.
 I have difficulty trusting a guy to do small things to take care of me, like cooking dinner, so I can’t even imagine putting my financial security and entire future into someone else’s hands.

 My mom trusted her husband and ended up with a poor quality of life.
-I learned from her example to do not the same.
+I learned from her example not to do the same.

 On Blaming My Dad